OS2G/constitution/constitution.md

 D. Office-holding Limitations.
 No member shall hold more than one office at a time.

 Section 3.
-Vacancies.
+Vacancies
 All vacancies, except a vacancy in the office of the President, shall be filled by a special election of RSO at its next regular meeting, provided three days’ notice is given before the election.
 If the office of President becomes vacant, the Vice-President shall become President for the remainder of the term.

 Section 4.
-Removal from Office.
+Removal from Office
 An officer may be removed from office by a two-thirds vote of those present and voting, provided that the Secretary notify the membership at least three days before the vote.

 # ARTICLE V - Meetings

 Section 1.
-Regular Meetings.
+Regular Meetings
 Regular meetings shall be at the call of the Executive Committee, provided notice is given to the membership.
 The first meeting of the academic year shall be at the call of the President, provided one week’s notice is given to the membership.
 Electronic communications may be used as notice.

 Section 2.
-Annual Meetings.
+Annual Meetings
 The last regular meeting of the calendar year shall be the annual meeting and shall be for the purpose of electing officers, receiving reports of officers and committees, and for any other business that may arise.

 Section 3.
-Special Meetings.
+Special Meetings
 Special meetings may be called by the President or the Executive Committee and shall be called upon the written request of five members.
 The purpose of the meeting shall be stated in the call.
 Except in case of emergency, at least three days’ notice shall be given.

 Section 4.
-Quorum.
+Quorum
 Five members shall constitute a quorum.

 # ARTICLE VI - Executive Committee

 Section 1.
-Composition.
+Composition
 The officers shall constitute the Executive Committee.

 Section 2.
-Committees Duties and Powers.
+Committees Duties and Powers
 The Executive Committee shall have general supervision of the affairs of RS0 between its meetings, fix the hour and place of meetings, make recommendations to the membership, and perform such other duties specified in these bylaws.
 The Executive Committee shall be subject to the orders of the membership, and none of its acts shall conflict with action take by the membership.

 Section 3.
-Regular meetings.
+Regular meetings
 Regular meetings of the Executive Committee shall be at the call of the President, provided notice is given to the Committee.
 Special meetings of the Executive Committee shall be at the call of the President and shall be called upon the written request of three members of the Executive Committee.

 Section 4.
-Quorum.
+Quorum
 Three members of the Executive Committee shall constitute a quorum.

 # ARTICLE VII - Committees